 At Camp Robin Hood we encourage our campers to take responsibility for maintaining their living spaces, as well as the communal outdoor spaces they share with their fellow campers.
 At the same time, we understand that even with the best intentions, things at camp can sometimes get messy.
 In order to ensure our campers are able to enjoy our camp to the fullest, we employ a four person cleaning crew that cleans every shower and bathroom in camp every day.
 Each week our campers drop off their dirty laundry, which is cleaned, folded, and returned to them promptly.

-Our Infirmary at Robin Hood is staffed by multiple registered nurses at all times.
-These nurses treat all of our campers with the utmost attention and care.
+Our Health Center at Robin Hood is staffed by trained medical staff.
+Our medical staff treat all of our campers with the utmost attention and care.
 Robin Hood is just a 15-20 minute ride by ambulance to the closest hospital, Memorial Hospital located in North Conway, NH.

 Our camp’s location in New Hampshire means that our campers have access to wonderful nearby facilities and parks.
 We’re just a short trip from the hiking trails and campgrounds in New Hampshire’s White Mountain National Forest and a chain of waterways for canoe and sailing trips.
 Campers also have access to a local ice hockey and figure skating rink.
 Portland, Maine and its beautiful beaches are only a one-hour drive from camp.